Track of the Cat (film): Plot

-The squabbling Bridges family spends a harsh winter on their remote ranch in Northern California in the early years of the 20th century.
-Crude and quarrelsome middle brother Curt bullies his noble, unselfish eldest brother Arthur, while youngest brother Harold endures Curt's abuse in browbeaten silence.
-Their mother is a bigoted religious zealot and their father is a loquacious, self-pitying drunk.
-Bitter old-maid sister Grace is temporarily gladdened by the arrival of Harold’s fiancée, the spirited Gwen.

-The family's hired Indian hand Joe Sam alerts the family to a panther prowling the hills; many years before, his family was wiped out by a panther.
-Joe Sam’s superstitious dread of the cat irritates the domineering Curt, but Curt and Arthur split up to track the panther while the family tensely awaits their return.
+The squabbling Bridges family spend a harsh winter on their remote ranch in Northern California during the early 1900s.
+Crude, quarrelsome Curt Bridges bullies his modest, unassuming older brother Arthur, while youngest brother Harold endures Curt's abuse in silence.
+Their mother is a bigoted religious zealot; their father is a loquacious, self-pitying drunk.
+Bitter unmarried sister Grace is temporarily gladdened by the arrival of Harold's fiancée, the spirited Gwen.
+The family's hired Indian hand, Joe Sam, alerts the family to a panther prowling the hills; many years before, his family was wiped out by a panther.
+Joe Sam's superstitious dread of the cat irritates Curt.
+He and Arthur set out to track the panther.

-Gentle Harold tries to avoid conflict with his parents, while Gwen tenderly encourages him to assert his claim to an equal share of the ranch.
-Harold refuses to demand his share out of respect for Curt, who'd saved the ranch singlehandedly years ago.
-Although Grace tries to support her youngest brother and his fiancée, Ma Bridges is hatefully suspicious of Gwen, who ignores the family’s histrionics calmly for Harold’s sake.

-Arthur and Curt both die in pursuit of the panther, which is ultimately killed by Harold.
-The surviving characters seem hopeful that their ordeal may have created the basis for a happier future.
+As the family tensely await their return, Harold who avoids conflict with his parents, is gently encouraged by Gwen to assert his claim to an equal share of the ranch.
+Harold refuses, out of respect for Curt, who has successfully run the spread for years now.
+Although Grace tries to support her youngest brother and his fiancée, Ma Bridges is hatefully suspicious of Gwen, who ignores the family's histrionics calmly for Harold's sake.
+In the end, Arthur and Curt both die in pursuit of the panther, which is ultimately killed by Harold.
+The surviving characters seem hopeful that their ordeal may create the basis for a happier future.